camunda/camunda-docs-manual/content/update/spring-boot-starter/index.md

 ---

-These document guides you through the process of updating Spring Boot Starter from version to version.
+These document guides you through the process of updating the Spring Boot Starter from version to version.